-Actually I wanted to post a completely different blog post about fats and oils (coming soon!).
+Actually I wanted to post a completely different blog post about fats and oils (here it is!).
 But I cooked this sweet potato banana curry with peanut butter for and with friends a few weeks ago.
 And since then, I have been asked several times to finally publish my recipe, it messes up everything!
 Just kidding! 😉 I just had to cook it again and write everything down because I tend to cook “off the cuff”.
 Carlito, this is for you! 😉

 - 2 pans